 For persuasion, the art of producing conviction through rational and emotional appeals, ultimately centers on the person—and so should your fundraising.

 Spencer Kashmanian helps purpose-driven organizations achiever their fundraising goals, craft clear and compelling communications, and achieve greater influence.
-He manages American Philanthropic's mailing services group, which offers a simple, transparent model to nonprofits, making direct mail easy and successful.
+He manages American Philanthropic's direct response group, which offers a simple, transparent model to nonprofits, making direct mail and digital fundraising easy and successful.

-You can contact him with inquiries about direct mail fundraising at email@example.com.
+You can contact him with inquiries about fundraising at email@example.com.